 A family mortgage works just like a regular mortgage.
 However, it differs because it involves borrowing money from family members or relatives rather than a financial institution like a bank.
 You agree with your loan provider on certain terms, conditions, and understanding between family members involved in the lending and borrowing.
 A family mortgage can be a compelling option that can benefit everyone involved.

-There are several benefits of receiving donations from family:
+There are the benefits of receiving donations from family:

 The primary advantage of a family mortgage is that the funds remain within the family.
 For those lending the money, the benefit lies in earning higher revenue than placing the funds in a savings account.
 While the mortgage interest might be relatively low, the interest earned on savings would be much lower.